How different are self and nonself?: DISCUSSION

+Taken together, these results lead to a “shell model” of immunogenicity (\textbf{Figure 5}).
+Because self and nonself peptides come from the same distribution, and this distribution is strongly nonuniform, an immune system targeting only peptides that are very dissimilar from self is unlikely to find anything to react against.
+The highest density of nonself targets is in regions of sequence space where there is also the highest density of self-peptides.
+To maximize the probability of hitting targets and avoiding self, the immune system responds to peptides that are very close to but not exactly self (a shell around self-peptides).
+Consequently, even when challenged with nonself peptides that come from truly different distributions, like in parasitic infection by \textit{Plasmodium falciparum}, the immune system also targets the subset of epitopes that are closer to self.

-The usual regime for making distinctions is one in which examples are drawn from very different distributions, as with images of dogs and cats.
+Self/nonself discrimination thus is not a typical classification problem.
+The usual regime for making distinctions is one in which examples are drawn from very different distributions, as with filtering out spam emails from normal emails.
 It might be complicated to find the proper axes along which to measure these differences, but they are essential for reliable discrimination.
-Figure \ref{DKL} shows that self/nonself discrimination is not in this regime; indeed, a good first approximation is that the distributions of peptides found in humans and pathogens are the same.
-Discrimination still is possible, but only because self peptides come from a fixed and finite sample even if the universe of pathogens is effectively unbounded.
-Exploiting the finiteness of the sample usually amounts to ``overfitting'' \cite{Mehta2019,Carleo2019}, but for the immune system this is essential.
+This is not so in self/nonself discrimination (\textbf{Figure 2}); indeed, a good first approximation is that the distributions of peptides found in humans and pathogens are the same.
+Discrimination is still possible, but only because self-peptides come from a fixed and finite sample, $\sim10^{12}$ 9-mers are possible, but only $\sim 10^7$ are realized, whereas the universe of pathogens is effectively unbounded. \\

-Because there are $\sim 10^{12}$ possible 9--mers, but only $\sim 10^7$ which are realized in the human proteome, the immune system can recognize pathogen sequences that fall into the spaces between self sequences even if they come from the same distribution.
-But these spaces are tight: if sequences were random, typical self peptides would be separated by only three amino acid substitutions.
-In fact the distribution is very inhomogeneous, as discussed above, so most of the spaces are even smaller.

-We can make this geometric picture explicit by asking, for each 9--mer in an ensemble of human viruses, what is the distance to the nearest human sequence.
-As shown in Fig \ref{distances}A, more than $\sim 0.1\%$ of these pathogenic sequences are identical with a human peptide, and more than $1\%$ are just one amino acid away.
-These coincidences and near coincidences are $10 - 100\times$ more frequent than expected if sequences were random, and captured almost perfectly by the model in Eqs (\ref{model1}, \ref{model2}).
-The scale of these effects is biologically meaningful: the empirical coincidence probability of $\sim 10^{-3}$ implies that for a viral proteome with $\sim 10^4$ amino acids exact coincidences are common, whereas they would be rare in the absence of the biases captured in our model.

-There are more viral sequences within one amino acid of a human sequence than perfect coincidences in part because there are $9\times 19 = 171$ ways to be at distance one, but only one way to be at distance zero.
-Normalizing for this effect (Fig \ref{distances}B), we see that the density of nonself sequences declines monotonically with distance from the nearest self sequence.
-Again this is very well described by our model of nonself sequences.